gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-08/index.md

 terraform state mv module.alb_access_logs_bucket.aws_s3_bucket.access_logs_with_logs_archived module.alb_access_logs_bucket.aws_s3_bucket.access_logs_with_logs_archived_and_deleted
 ```

 You can run `terraform plan` before the above to know the new destination to move the source to.
-Also, ensure that you don't change any variables that'll force a new ALB creation.
+Also, ensure that you don&apos;t change any variables that&apos;ll force a new ALB creation.

 For assistance, please contact Gruntwork support. (#33)